-This Draft EA addresses the potential environmental impacts for the proposed project.
+This EA addresses the potential environmental impacts for the proposed project.
 See Project Location Map and Project Photos in Appendix A, Exhibit 1 and Appendix B, respectively.
-The Draft EA will be made available for public review followed by a public hearing.
-TxDOT will consider comments submitted during the comment period.
-If TxDOT determines that the project would result in no significant adverse effects, it will prepare and sign a Finding of No Significant Impact (FONSI), which will be made available to the public.
+The Draft EA was made available for public review followed by a public hearing.
+TxDOT considered comments submitted during the comment period.
+If TxDOT determines that there are no significant adverse effects, it will prepare and sign a Finding of No Significant Impact (FONSI), which will be made available to the public.